Last Updated on May 8, 2023 by Dave Schoenbeck

 Most employers know that the cost of a bad hire is high: the time and money you spend recruiting, interviewing candidates, onboarding, and training are just a few of the obvious sunk costs of a bad hiring decision.
 But there are huge, less obvious costs of a bad hire that you may not have considered.
 Here’s why a bad hire can devastate your business and what you can do to prevent it.

 The Hidden Costs of a Bad Hire

-The Department of Labor estimates that the cost of a bad hire is approximately 30% of that person’s earnings their first year due to recruiting, training, onboarding, and the cost of starting all over again afterward.
+The Department of Labor estimates that a bad hire costs approximately 30% of that person’s earnings their first year due to recruiting, training, onboarding, and starting all over again afterward.

 However, hiring the wrong person for the job costs more than the money and time required to hire and train.
 Some experts claim that the actual cost is closer to $240,000!
 Here are some of the insidious effects of hiring unqualified employees:

 - It decreased team morale.
 A bad hire can negatively impact the culture of the company.
 When good employees see the new hire doing sub-par work or being toxic in the workplace, it can make them feel frustrated, irritated, or discouraged.

 - Productivity costs.
 Other employees must pick up the slack when a new employee is not contributing.
 This can cause burnout in your best employees.
 If the problem persists long enough, the good employees may quit.
-This can cause an even more significant load on existing workers and empty roles you need to fill by recruiting, interviewing, and training.
+This can cause an even more significant load on existing workers and empty roles you must fill by recruiting, interviewing, and training.
 All these contribute to the cost of a bad hire in money, time, and energy.

 - Damaged client or customer relationships.
 Many positions interface directly with customers.
 If those employees are not up to the company standard, you risk that your employee damages your company’s reputation.
 Even those employees who don’t work directly with customers could impact the quality of service or products that, ultimately, leave a customer displeased.